 And who said home ownership is an entitlement that lower-income borrowers should have?
 Lower income borrowers who can save 3.5% can buy a property that their income can support.
 The FHA down payment hurdle is hardly onerous.

 While the new mortgage regulations will prevent future housing bubbles, these regulations leave out the lynchpin of the whole system, down payments.
 For decades, experts emphasized the need for a sizable down payment — a rule of thumb being 20 percent — on the premise that borrowers with a sizable chunk of equity in a home are less likely to walk away when things get bad.

 “If our goal is to prevent foreclosures, I can’t think of anything more effective than requiring a down payment,” said Paul S. Willen, a senior economist and policy adviser at the Federal Reserve Bank of Boston.

 As I noted, large down payments prevent many from submerging beneath their debts, leading to a reduction in strategic default.
 Fewer defaults mean fewer foreclosures.
 However, it isn’t just the number of foreclosures that’s the problem.
 The losses lenders must absorb if they do foreclose is what imperils our banking and financial system.

-If the bubble-era borrowers all put 20% down, banks wouldn’t have lost so much money during the bust.
+If the bubble-era borrowers all put 20% down in their respective banks (swift code transfers), banks wouldn’t have lost so much money during the bust.
 In fact, if you pay careful attention to what the Chinese say about their own housing bubble, they insist it isn’t a problem precisely because their down payment requirements are so high.